THE SEVEN SKUNKS

 We don’t have to extend ourselves too much on this one.
 Not all natural phenomena are good.
 We can place earthquakes, floods, plagues and famine in the bad guy camp without a problem and many unnatural phenomena like vaccines, ventilators, incubators and vibrators save lives.
 The people on the naturalistic tip will universally decry synthetic chemicals, apparently unaware of the fact that the most deadly chemical compound on the planet is naturally occurring.12 This helps explain why they spend so much of their time swerving dangers that don’t exist (microchips in vaccines) and careering headlong into ones that do (malnutrition).
 The moment your favourite influencer starts arbitrarily badmouthing chemicals, it’s time to start backing away.

 The boiling sea that is the wellness niche throws up bad ideas like coked-up ad creatives brainstorming the latest Pepsi campaign.
-These sappy frauds are very big on fasting at the moment it and will come as a surprise to absolutely no one that many of the headline former vegans embarked upon a 30-day water fast with Doug Graham.
-It isn’t so much that Doug “Jim Jones” Graham is one of the worst people on the face of the earth (although that’s part of it), nor is it that he’s a B12 deficiency denialist13 (though that doesn't help), it’s more how Leah Branster, a woman attending one of his retreats claims she nearly died after she developed extreme symptoms Graham discouraged her from seeking medical attention for.14 Could this be somehow related to the evidence that prolonged fasting can lead to “anaemia, a weakened immune system, liver and kidney problems, and irregular heartbeat”?15 Sounds like another one of those enduring mysteries but if actual medical doctors are telling you that that thing you're thinking of trying that sounds like a really bad idea is, in fact, a really bad idea then it could be a thing best avoided.
+These sappy frauds are very big on fasting at the moment and it will come as a surprise to absolutely no one that many of the headline former vegans embarked upon a 30-day water fast with Doug Graham.
+It isn’t so much that Doug “Jim Jones” Graham is one of the worst people on the face of the earth (although that’s part of it), nor is it that he’s a B12 deficiency denialist13 (though that doesn’t help), it’s more how Leah Branster, a woman attending one of his retreats claims she nearly died after she developed extreme symptoms and Graham discouraged her from seeking medical attention.14 Could this be somehow related to the evidence that prolonged fasting can lead to “anaemia, a weakened immune system, liver and kidney problems, and irregular heartbeat”?15 Sounds like another one of those enduring mysteries but if actual medical doctors are telling you that the thing you’re thinking of trying that sounds like a really bad idea is, in fact, a really bad idea then it could be a thing best avoided.

 We should not be giddy aunts about this.
 If you’re an influencer, you’re in the lies business.
 That fake tan covering up your pallid complexion, that bleached smile masking your clinical depression, those fake tits enabling your body dysmorphia, that immaculate plate, that foxy sierra filter, that hateful borefriend who you’ll expose as a gaslighting abuser in six months’ time – deception is in your DNA.
 We, your adoring public, understand this.
 You don’t go to an influencer for the unvarnished truth, even when they’ve hashtagged it #nofilter.
 That’d be like ordering food at McDonald’s and expecting your Big Mac to resemble the miracle of food engineering photographed on the menu.
 Nobody is clutching pearls here.

 But there are still sins of omission we can’t countenance.
 If you’re actively presenting yourself as a vegan, profiting off AdSense, affiliate links and promoting your own bullshit products to your vegan subscribers while eating animal products, you are scamming your people.
-While it is true that there is no obvious tipping point where a sneaky nibble on a cheese wedge becomes a daily raw liver habit, if you claim months later that your raw vegan diet was half killing you while you were profiting at the time from saying the exact opposite, then you are a lying liar lying and no amount of chutzpahing about journeys, epiphanies and adventures can redeem your sorry deceptive arse.
+While it is true that there is no obvious tipping point where a sneaky nibble on a cheese wedge becomes a daily raw liver habit if you claim months later that your raw vegan diet was half killing you while you were profiting at the time from saying the exact opposite, then you are a lying liar lying and no amount of chutzpahing about journeys, epiphanies and adventures can redeem your sorry deceptive arse.

 Your body is like that reckless roommate you had at Uni.
 Sometimes you need to listen to him.
 Like that time he told you about the pool party where there’d be weed, poontang and good times aplenty.
 You’ll be glad that you listened to your carefree funtime buddy.
 Other times you need to not listen to him.
 Like that time he told you about the illegal rave peopled by warring members of the London grime community where you’d be the only two crackers there.
 You’ll be glad that you disregarded your feckless reckless buddy.

 This, you know implicitly.
 Such knowledge sets you apart from small children and fools.
 You are capable of exercising discretion contingent on context, risk and reward.
 So in the same way, when your body is telling you “that’s enough Doritos, you fat c*nt,” it’s a good idea to pay heed yet if it’s telling you “you could finish off that 3-day-old leftover kebab now,” it’s a good idea to cock a deaf ‘un.
-You know that people like Moon and Rock love listening to their body because they never stop telling you.
+You know that people like Moon and Rock love listening to their bodies because they never stop telling you.
 Those tubs on My 600 lbs Life never stop listening to their cravings – it hasn’t worked out so well for them.

-Don’t worry, this is not any expose of their desire to engage in heteronormative intercourse without prophylactic contraception (the data is shaky on that one).
+Don’t worry, this is not any exposé of their desire to engage in heteronormative intercourse without prophylactic contraception (the data is shaky on that one).
 This is more about how many of these chumps engaged in the kooky fringe that is raw veganism.
 Virpi Mikkonen, Rawvana, Raw Alignment, and Tim “Flat Earth” Shieff all engaged in this wackjob nonsense.
 It sets you on a path where from the outset, food will not always be easy to find with a lot of pseudoscience attached to it.
 A major populariser of raw foodism is David ‘Avocado’ Wolfe and even among the cranks and dingbats of naturopathic medicine, Wolfe is a real piece of shit.
-Apart from demonising life-saving cancer treatments, he has long been on the vaccines cause autism cattle truck.
+Apart from demonising life-saving cancer treatments, he has long been on the vaccines-cause-autism cattle truck.
 In related news, Wolfe is a Flat Earther who believes gravity itself is toxic.

 The basic premise that cooking kills off certain nutrients is only a half-truth as it also increases the bioavailability of others16, and raw foodism is best seen as a creepy cult for purity-fixated maniacs with a dropout likelihood of a Geldof attending rehab.

-That's about the size of it, boys and girls.
-Skunks gon' skunk and it's all you can do to be aware of their filthy smelly ways and raise awareness in others.
-None of the above should be interpreted as a greenlight to chase these doofuses around the Internet, post their home addresses, make death threats or send them Tiffany's boxes filled with shit, teeth and hair.
+That’s about the size of it, boys and girls.
+Skunks gon’ skunk and it’s all you can do to be aware of their filthy smelly ways and raise awareness in others.
+None of the above should be interpreted as a green light to chase these doofuses around the Internet, post their home addresses, make death threats or send them Tiffany’s boxes filled with shit, teeth and hair.
 Mockery of their idiocy is perfectly fine (and in the case of Tim Shieff and Raw Alignment, practically mandatory).
 They got the plaudits for doing the right stuff, they can stand a few brickbats for getting it wrong.

 Be aware though of the dangers of playing the man, not the ball.
 It’s ultimately a battle of ideas and bad ideas linger long on after their proponents have gone.
 When Tim, Alyse, Kasumi, Virpi, Poon and Cock join